edHelper.com

 2 The baby's skin was itchy, red, and dry.
 Jake had small bumps on his cheeks.
 It must be eczema.

-3 Sally was working out.
-She was hot and sweaty.
+3 Sally had been working out.
+She got hot and sweaty.
 Now her skin was red and itchy.
 It must be eczema.

-4 Most cases of eczema are also called atopic dermatitis.
+4 Most cases of eczema are atopic dermatitis.
 Atopic refers to a patient being allergy prone.
 Dermatitis refers to red, sore, inflamed skin.
 Eczema is a chronic condition.
-It comes and it goes.
+It comes; it goes away, and it comes back again.
 About one in ten kids will experience it.
 Most of them have their first flare-up by age five.
 Many outgrow it by the time they are teenagers.

 5 What causes eczema?
 There's no definite answer to that question.
-It's not contagious.
-What is known is that those with eczema have more of a certain skin cell that reacts if irritated.
-Because there are more, these cells overreact.
-The response to the irritation is inflammation to protect the skin; in the case of the person with eczema it is even more red, sore, and itchy.
+What is known is that those with eczema have more of a certain type of skin cell that reacts if irritated.
+The response to the irritation is inflammation.
+Because a person with eczema has more of these kinds of cells, the skin becomes even more red, sore, and itchy.

 Paragraphs 6 to 12: